7hekaka/newcytosim/doc/main/faq.md

 <summary>
 **Is it possible to restart the simulation from the same configuration at which it stopped?**
 </summary>
-Yes, you will need to extract the frame you want to restart from, with the program `frametool`, which you first need to compile, in cytosim source directory:
+Yes, you will need to extract the frame you want to restart from, with the program `frametool`.

-	make frametool
+`Frametool` needs to be compiled, in cytosim source directory (`make frametool`).

-then navigate to the old run dir, and run:
+1. navigate to the old run dir, and run:

 	frametool objects.cmo 30 > objects.cmi

 in this example, we extracted frame #30 (index start at 0), to create the file `objects.cmi`.
-Run `frametool objects.cmo` to know how many frames are in the file.
+Run `frametool objects.cmo` to know how many frames are contained the file.

 2. Use a fresh directory, copy `objects.cmi` and `config.cym` from the old simulation.
 Edit `config.cym` and add the `import` command to read the frame.